JOB TITLE: Band 7 Senior Mental Health Practitioner (Based in Primary Care Network)

 In LPFT we are forging ahead in our community transformation plans that aim to offer a dynamic, localised approach that is responsive, evaluated & tailored to local need, targeting health inequalities.
 We are focused on helping people towards recovery, enabling them to live well in their community as much as possible.
 We work closely with the local community to design and improve services, ensuring what we provide is best suited to the patient, their carers and their other family members.
 This role is significant in moving towards an integrated care system approach and successful candidates will be trailblazing this new approach.

-We are looking to recruit a substantive, full time senior mental health practitioner to work in the Primary Care Network.
+We are looking to recruit a substantive, full time senior mental health practitioner to work in the Primary Care Network for Boston.
 If you work well within a team and are highly motivated to provide excellent care then we would encourage you to apply.
 This is an opportunity for you to work across primary and secondary care to improve the lives of people who access healthcare services.
 If you are interested we would strongly urge you read the candidate pack and contact Jodie Lindley via firstname.lastname@example.org to discuss the post, IPBT and community transformation further.

-Whilst based within the locality Integrated Place Based Team you will be assigned to the Primary Care Network's (PCNs) to work autonomously in GP Practice’s to provide mental health leadership and implement clinical processes.
+Whilst based within the locality Integrated Place Based Team in Boston you will be assigned to the Primary Care Network's (PCNs) to work autonomously in GP Practice’s to provide mental health leadership and implement clinical processes.
 In addition to undertaking mental health assessments you will take on a caseload of highly complex service users to provide therapeutic interventions and coordinate their care.
 Ideal candidates will be qualified to prescribe and support with medication changes.

 The Successful Candidate will:

 • Have the qualifications and experience as highlighted in the Person Specification.